JohnSnowLabs/johnsnowlabs/docs/_posts/HashamUlHaq/2023-05-08-summarizer_clinical_key_facts_en.md

 ## Description

-This model is trained to summarize clinical guidelines for Asthma and Breast Cancer.
-It summarizes input documents in four different sections: Overview, Causes, Symptoms, Treatments.
+Based on Flan-T5-large, this model is finetuned to summarize clinical guidelines (only for Asthma and Breast Cancer as of now) into four different sections: Overview, Causes, Symptoms, Treatments.
 The context length of this model is 768 tokens.

 ## Predicted Entities